 The Third Noble Truth: There is a way to be released from suffering (Nirodha)

 The third noble truth states that in order to be released from suffering an understanding about its origin is needed.

 It is also understood that in order to experience suffering that there must be 'something' that experiences the suffering.
-If this is understood it means that when the suffering is alleviated there must be 'something' remaining.
-Therefore one of the founding tenants of Core Process Psychotherapy is our 'inherent health'.
+This means that when the suffering is alleviated there must be 'something' remaining.
+Therefore one of the founding tenants of CPP is our 'inherent health'.
 (Tathagatagarbha).

-This 'inherent health' directs us to a fundamental truth held by certain traditions in Buddhism, as well as many other ‘spiritual paths’, that at the core of our being, whether it is known as our spirit, soul, big mind, Zen or our 'core state', we are free from suffering and through our exploration and understanding we can be let go of our suffering and experience again our natural state of wellbeing.
+Our 'inherent health' directs us to a fundamental truth held by certain traditions in Buddhism, as well as many other ‘spiritual paths’, that at the core of our being or 'Self', whether it is known as our spirit, soul, big mind, Zen or our 'core state', we are free from suffering and through exploration and understanding we can begin to let go of our suffering and again experience our natural state of wellbeing.